2005:

 1946:

-Actress Hayley Mills is born to actor John Mills and playwright Mary Hayley Bell
+Rose Vivien Mills to actor John Mills and novelist-playwright Mary Hayley

-in London, England.
-Walt Disney's wife will later see Hayley perform in the
+Bell in London, England.
+Walt Disney's wife first saw 12-year-old Mills in the movie

 1953:

-The Mickey Mouse cartoon The Simple Things, featuring the voice of Jim Macdonald as Mickey, is released.
-(It will be the last Mickey Mouse cartoon until Mickey's Christmas Carol some 30 years later!)
+The Mickey Mouse cartoon The Simple Things, featuring the voice of Jim MacDonald

 1957: